enavid/k8s-cluster-from-scratch/README.md

-# Offline Kubernetes Cluster Setup with Containerd, Calico, Longhorn, and MetalLB
+# Kubernetes Cluster Setup with Containerd, Calico, Longhorn, and MetalLB

 This project demonstrates the **offline setup of a multi-node Kubernetes cluster** using AlmaLinux servers.
 The goal was to simulate a real-world, production-like environment **without internet access** as part of a personal DevOps training exercise.